amethon/www/_reflections/journal2.md

 Dear Journal,

 The fifth day of our voyage aboard the research vessel L'Exploration has come and gone, and I have had the opportunity to become more accustomed to life on the ship.
-As we journey towards the abyssopelagia, I have taken the chance to familiarize myself with the scientific equipment we will be using on this expedition.
+As we journey towards Abyssopelagia, I have taken the chance to familiarize myself with the scientific equipment we will be using on this expedition.

 Dr. Maria Hernandez took me on a tour of the ship's scientific arsenal, which includes an array of advanced technologies and sophisticated diving suits and submersibles.
 The level of innovation and advancement present in these tools is truly impressive, and I eagerly anticipate the opportunity to utilize them in our exploration of the deep sea.